Jim-Wan101/Password-Manager/README.md

 # Password-Manager
-A simple password manager that allows for the storage and retrieval of passwords
+A simple password manager that allows for the secure storage and retrieval of passwords